 When multiple sources are given, the destination must be a folder and it must end in a forward slash '/'.

-The server always uses forward slash '/' as its path delimter.
+The server always uses forward slash '/' as its path delimiter.
 But on Windows machines, local pathnames will use the backslash '\' character.
 So downloading a file using the Windows version of movedat could look like this:

-movedat example.com:dirname/subdirname C:\mydir\mysubdir
+movedat email@example.com:dirname/subdirname C:\mydir\mysubdir

-The windows version of movedat also treats a single character followed by a colon as a local volume, rather than a server with a single character name.
+The Windows version of movedat also treats a single character followed by a colon as a local volume, rather than a server with a single character name.

 The file will initially be saved with a name ending in ".TMP" during the download.
 On Windows systems, a ".CHK" companion file will also be created.
 If the download is interrupted, do not rename these files as doing so may prevent the download from being resumed.
-The correct filename will be assigned when the download completes successfully.

 When you begin a Get operation, the destination folder will be searched for files or partial downloads with the same name.
 If a useable partial download is found, you may choose to Resume it or delete the existing file immediately.
 If a conflicting file that can't be resumed is found, you will be asked if you want to delete the old file.